 I was in charge of the grocery shopping and preparing the grocery list which I was fine with because it gave me the opportunity to explore what Canadian Grocery Stores had to offer.

 Some of the questions I wanted answers to as a new resident to Canada:

 - What Canadian Grocery Stores are best to shop at for budget-conscious shoppers?

 - What Canadian Grocery Stores were in my area?

-- What do each of these Canadian Grocery Stores have to offer?
+- What does each of these Canadian Grocery Stores have to offer?

 Since we were renting the lower level of a house and didn’t have our kitchen, we hated going upstairs to cook where our landlord lived.

 Then, another year to understand product prices and the best places to grocery shop that would save us the most money.

 Searching out food savings may not seem worth it to some people but for others like us, it was worth the effort because the rewards are long-lasting.

 In the early years investigating Canadian Grocery Stores online I came across some Canadian Coupon sites where I could pick coupons that we may use and have them mailed to the house.